Major Laboratories and Clinical Translational Neuroscience Incubator

 Natalie M. Zahr, PhD

-Dr. Zahr's work focuses on translational approaches using in vivo MR imaging and spectroscopy in studies of human alcoholics and rodent models of alcoholism with the goal of identifying fundamental mechanisms of alcohol effects on the brain.
+Dr. Zahr's work focuses on translational approaches using in vivo MR imaging and spectroscopy in studies of humans with Alcohol Use Disorders (AUD) and in rodent models of alcohol exposure with the goal of identifying mechanisms of alcohol effects on the brain.